keptn/keptn.github.io/content/docs/0.5.0/usecases/self-healing-with-keptn/index.md

     - Access the Prometheus from your browser on http://localhost:8080.

-    - In the graph tab,add the expression
+    - In the graph tab, add the expression

     ```console
     avg(rate(container_cpu_usage_seconds_total{namespace="sockshop-production",pod_name=~"carts-primary-.*"}[5m]))